neurodata/ndstore/_sources/sphinx/ingesting.txt

 .. function:: File Type

-   File type refers to the specific type of file that the data is stored in, as in, tiff, png, or tif.
+   File type refers to the specific type of file that the data is stored in, as in, tiff, png, or tif.

    :Type: AlphaNumeric
    :Default: None